P-yushh/Face-GAN/README.md

 ## Knowledge Gained
 1. Difference between Generator and Discrimantor networks and how they work.
-2. Working of DCGAN and its architecture.
+2. Working of DCGAN and its architecture and training method used in WGAN and WGAN-GP.
 3. Training GANs is different from other Convolution Models.
 Here, discriminator and generator must be equally good.

 ## Result